lesego12/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 File 4-print_rev.c is a function that prints a string, in reverse, followed by a new line.

 File 5-rev_string.c is a function that reverses a string.

+File 6-puts2.c is a function that prints every character of a string, starting with the first character, followed by a new line.